cran/BFS/README.md

 - `title`: to search in title, subtitle and supertitle.
 - `spatial_division`: choose between “Switzerland”, “Cantons”,
   “Districts”, “Communes”, “Other spatial divisions” or “International”.
-- `prodima`: b specific BFS themes using one or multiple prodima numbers.
+- `prodima`: by specific BFS themes using one or multiple prodima numbers.
-- `inquiry`: by inquiry.
+- `inquiry`: by inquiry number.
 - `institution`: by institution.
 - `publishing_year_start`: by publishing year start.
 - `publishing_year_end`: by publishing year end.